Insulin resistance: hair loss and diet

 Research continues to prove that processed food contributes to hair loss as they have a high glycaemic load.
-Food with a high glycaemic load tends to raise your blood sugar levels after eating.
-There is other research that indicates that male baldness has a correlation to insulin resistance.
+Cooking with a high glycaemic amount tends to raise your blood sugar levels after eating.
+Other research indicates that male baldness has a correlation to insulin resistance.
 They even state that insulin resistance can be diagnosed visually by baldness.

 Insulin resistance and Hair Loss: How Diet Causes androgenetic alopecia

 You’ve probably heard of male pattern baldness (androgenetic alopecia), which is a condition that many people (men and women) deal with.
 Some experience it at earlier ages than others.